pascallaliberte/sharpen.page/_posts/2021-02-26-inscheduler-rewrite-testing-against-best-buyer-situation.md

 ---
 layout: post
 title: "Rewrite for InScheduler - Part 3: Testing the Site Against the Best Buyer Situation"
+description: "As we discovered in previous articles, InScheduler best solves a specific struggle more than others.
+When a hair salon has a lot of business coming…"
 categories: copywriting
 tags: showcase optimizing
 showcased: